Made you look.

 It’s been almost 10 years since I made my first truly bold choice.
 I left home.
 Not because home was bad.
 Actually, my family is great.
 But because I wanted to fly.
 I wanted to get away from the toxic friends I had formed throughout high school and that stigma that seemed to loom over me.
 I didn’t want to be known as the shy guy or the quiet guy or the guy who would probably just work in oil like everyone else.
 I didn’t want to conform to what others thought I would probably do.
 I didn’t want to live life on autopilot and take the safest route there was.

 I wanted to really experience life.
 I wanted to try new things and learn and fail and try new things again.
-I wanted to meet new people who didn’t only talk about hockey and girls and how much money they’re making in a crappy oil trade.
+I wanted to meet new people who didn’t only talk about hockey and girls and how much money they’re making in the crappy oil trade.
 I wanted to meet people who were doing remarkable things and not just in it for the money.
 I wanted to see what I could accomplish.
 I wanted to travel the world.
 I wanted to live limitless.

 So I did.
 I took that first step.
 I left home and moved to a different city with a fresh start.
 I didn’t know anyone.
-I decided to take business in school.
+I decided to take the business in school.
 I met new friends with completely different perspectives.
 I decided to join a salsa class.
 I decided to try out for an olympic speed-skating team.
 I decided to audition and act in some movies.
 I decided to go white-water rafting.
 I decided to join a Dale Carnegie class and learn public speaking.
 I decided to finally complete the Body-for-LIFE fitness program and drop my body fat percentage from 22% to 9%.
 I began investing in real estate.
 Failed at that.

 Then I decided to travel.
 I had always longed for Australia.
 Finally, I went.
 Nothing held me back from that choice.
 I went by myself for 5 months.
 Despite a tremendous amount of real estate problems blowing up all around me, I stayed over there.
 I managed to sky-dive, bungy jump, scuba dive with sharks, travel all over the country with strangers, swim under waterfalls, hang-glide over the sea, work on a sheep farm and even hop on a plane to Indonesia with no plan whatsoever.
 Luckily, visas were pay-on-arrival.